Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 L is now distributed in ASCII, and the opportunity has been taken to use

-more meaningful characters for the `and' operator (now &), the
+more meaningful characters for the `and' operator (now &

 Some substantive errors (present even in the first edition) have been corrected, as well as transcription errors introduced in the second edition.